koda-git/shuttletrak/README.md

  - Follow Openhaystack for deployment on the tracker device
  - Run the ```python3 runFetcher.py``` in the same directory as the .keys files

-## TODO
-Grab and parse data for Bus arrivals and Departs and track estimated times and trip times.